cossacklabs/product-docs/acra/acra-in-depth/architecture/sql_proxy.md

 When configured, AcraServer will request keys it cannot find in keystore (directory in filesystem) from Redis.
 It can also use Redis to store data needed for [tokenization feature]({{< ref "acra/security-controls/tokenization/_index.md" >}}) to work.

 # What are architectural considerations?

 It is strictly recommended to host AcraServer on a different machine (virtual or physical), isolated from both client applications and the database.
 This comes from the fact that Acra works with a sensitive data (such as encryption keys) and isolation will decrease risks of other components doing malicious things with it.

+When using AcraServer, it is considered that you trust it but do not trust the database.
+Anyway, AcraServer won't be able to decrypt data for which it does not have the encryption keys, as well as it won't decrypt data for SQL clients not supposed to access it.

 In many cases using SQL proxy would be a desired solution as it is [quite easy to integrate into existing infrastructure]({{< ref "acra/guides/integrating-acra-server-into-infrastructure/_index.md" >}})